asdf-format/asdf/docs/pyfinf/examples.rst

 A similar feature provided by YAML, anchors and aliases, also provides a way to support references within the same file.
-These are supported by pyfinf for reading, but there is no direct support for writing them, since the JSON Pointer approach here is more powerful: it can reference elements in another file by their physical location in the tree, not just be an arbitrary identifier.
+These are supported by pyfinf, however the JSON Pointer approach is generally favored because:

+   - It is possible to reference elements in another file

+   - Elements are referenced by location in the tree, not an identifier, therefore, everything can be referenced.